Table of Contents

 Without this type of technology, we would have to go back to the time when teams relied solely upon on-field decisions.
 Top level umpires will get most decisions right but the Hawk-Eye technology will always be more reliable than the naked eye.

-If the game is going to have a referral system, Hawk-Eye is currently essential to that process.
+If the game is going to have a referral system, Hawk-Eye is currently essential to that process and it’s the best option that cricket and other sports have.

 Think of the processes that an umpire needs to go through before they make an LBW decision.
 Firstly, where has the ball pitched?